 It means that you can only understand someone if you understand their situation and point of view.
 Similarly, businesses can only cater to the needs of their customers if they understand their customers well.
-That is why businesses must focus on the customer journey.
+That is why businesses must focus on the customer journey and lifecycle.

 So, how can you understand the customer’s viewpoint of your business?
 A customer journey map can help.